russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 - **OllamaStandaloneLocalPhiExample**
-Demonstrates using the Ollama application running locally with a phi3:mini model via a standalone instance of the Ollama chat client, i.e. without using the kernal.
+Demonstrates using the Ollama application running locally with a phi3:mini model via a standalone instance of the Ollama chat client, i.e. without using the kernel.
 Model: phi3:mini

 - **LMStudioLocalPhiExample**